veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The SMask key in an ExtGState dictionary defines the soft mask, which specifies the mask shape or mask opacity values to be used in the PDF transparent imaging model.

-This provision anlong with Rules 6.4-2 to 6.4-6 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-2 to 6.4-6, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDExtGState`
 * Test condition: `SMask == null || SMask == "None"`